bpalmer4/readabs/README.md

 ## Notes:

+ * This package does not manipulate the ABS data.
+If the same data_column name is duplicated, then the duplicates are removed.
+But otherwise the data is returned as it was downloaded.
+This includes any NA-only (ie. empty) columns where they occur.
  * ABS data tables are downloaded and stored in a cache.
 By default the cache directory is "./.readabs_cache/" You can change the default directory name by setting the environemnt variable "READABS_CACHE_DIR" with the name of the preferred directory.
- * the read functions have a number of standard arduments:
+ * the read functions have a number of standard arguments:
-   - `verbose=True` provides detailed information on the data retrieval process.
+   - `verbose=True` - print detailed information on the data retrieval process.
+   - `get_zip=False` - do not download .zip files
+   - `get_excel=False` - do not download .xlsx files.
+Note at least one of get_zip and get_excel must be true.
+   - `ignore_errors=True` - process as much as possible while ignoring any download errors.